blufruits/plotter/README.md

 # 2-Variable Plotter

-This repository exists purely to aid my learning of Python.
-As a result of this there are many comments that are probably not useful to others.
+This partly exists to aid my learning of Python.
+As a result of this there are some comments that will not be useful to others.
 The matplotlib and numpy libraries are required.

 Instructions: